 Type: Herbaceous perennial

-Bloom: Single white flowers 1-2” across with are produced in late spring to early summer on the top of erect stems.
-Each flower consists of five petal-like sepals surrounding a mass of yellow stamens.
+Bloom: Single white flowers 1-2” across in late spring to early summer on the top of erect stems.

 Foliage: Deeply cut dark green basal leaves